-The Authority has an agreement with the Federal Home Loan Bank (FHLB) for collateralized borrowings in an amount not to exceed the lending limit internally established by the FHLB, which is 40% of the Authority's total assets, or \$1.4 billion.
-Amounts drawn under the agreement bear interest at the same rates charged by the FHLB to its member banks and are collateralized by certain mortgage loans and investments.
-As of December 31, 2020 and 2019, the Authority had \$152.9 million and \$113.0 million of short-term debt outstanding with the FHLB, respectively.
+The Authority has an agreement with the Federal Home Loan Bank (FHLB) for collateralized borrowings in an amount not to exceed the lending limit internally established by the FHLB, which is 40% of the Authority's total assets, or \$1.5 billion.
+Amounts drawn under the agreement bears interest at the same rates charged by the FHLB to its member banks and are collateralized by certain mortgage loans and investments.
+As of December 31, 2021 and 2020, the Authority had \$146.9 million and \$152.9 million of short-term debt outstanding with the FHLB.

 The Authority also has a revolving, unsecured, commercial bank line of credit agreement for borrowings of up to \$150.0 million.
-Amounts drawn under the agreement bear interest fixed at a spread above the one week or one-month LIBOR rate.
-This line of credit agreement terminates on March 31, 2021.
+Amounts drawn under the agreement bear interest fixed at a spread above the one week or one-month LIBOR.
+This line of credit agreement terminates on March 31, 2022.
 The Authority pays an unused line fee, payable in arrears on the first business day after each calendar quarter.
 The fee is based upon the average daily unused amount of the line of credit computed on the basis of a 360-day year.
-As of December 31, 2020 and 2019, there was an outstanding balance of \$25.0 million and \$65.0 million, respectively.
+As of December 31, 2021 and 2020, there was an outstanding balance of \$60.0 million and \$25.0 million, respectively.